vuldb/cyber_threat_intelligence/campaigns/Middle East/README.md

 1 | [Molerats](https://vuldb.com/?actor.molerats) | High
 2 | [Wirte](https://vuldb.com/?actor.wirte) | High
 3 | [DNSpionage](https://vuldb.com/?actor.dnspionage) | High
+4 | ... | ...

+There are 1 more actor items available.
+Please use our online service to access the data.

 ## IOC - Indicator of Compromise